 anvi-run-hmms -c contigs-db \ -I Bacteria_71 \ --hmmer-output-dir path/to/dir --domain-hits-table

 After the command above, your HMM hits will be stored in your contigs-db as usual.
-However, with the availability of the domain hits table, you can filter out hits from your contigs database using thresholds for model or gene coverage of each hit i.e. you can filter out hmm-hits where the profile HMM and gene align well to each other.
+However, with the domain hits table, you can filter out hits from your contigs-db using thresholds for model or gene coverage of each hit i.e. you can filter out hmm-hits where the profile HMM and gene align well to each other.

 anvi-script-filter-hmm-hits-table -c contigs-db \ --hmm-source Bacteria_71 \ --domain-hits-table path/to/dir/hmm.domtable \ --model-coverage 0.9